NBISweden/MrBayes/beagle/README.md

 Evaluation of "success" or "failure" have to be done manually (by looking at the output).

-- Note 1: the `--dns` argument is needed locally behind NRM firewall.
+- Note 1: A `--dns IPNUMBER` argument is needed for docker when running locally behind NRM firewall.
 - Note 2: NVIDIA CUDA is not installed in the examples below.